Skip to main content

 • Bug Tracking and Management: Efficiently logs, tracks, and manages defects.
 Effective bug management is critical for prioritizing and resolving issues promptly, reducing the risk of defects in the final product.

-• Test Case Management: Organizes and manages test cases and scripts.
+• Test Case Management: BDD testing tools organize and manage test cases and scripts.
 Good test case management helps maintain structure and order, making it easier to review test coverage and reuse test cases.

 • Scalability and Performance Testing: Assesses software performance under load.
 This feature is vital for ensuring that the software can handle real-world usage scenarios without performance degradation.